PhantomAppDevelopment/speciesexplorer-app/README.md

   - HTML text in a mobile TextArea.
   - Tab navigation.
   - Custom Font.
-  - Using StageWebView to load Youtube and Google Maps
+  - Using StageWebView to load Youtube videos.
   - Multi DPI development.

 To compile this application you only require a recent version of the Apache Flex and Adobe AIR SDKs.